January 9, 2020

 Historically, Indonesia has a weak record on tobacco taxes, which in turn resulted in it having some of the lowest cigarette prices globally.
 This is compounded by a complex tax structure that categorizes cigarettes based on type, price, and volume, providing opportunities for producers well as consumers to avoid tax increases by trading down to cheaper brands in response.

 However, recent events mark significant progress.
-The Ministry of Finance announced on September 13, 2019, that cigarette excise taxes will increase by an average of 23%, with a resultant 35% increase in prices in 2020.
+The Ministry of Finance announced on September 13, 2019, that cigarette excise taxes will increase by an average of 23%, while increasing the government set retail prices even more.
 This is the largest increase in tobacco taxes in Indonesia, and one of the most significant globally in several years.
 Global evidence shows us that large tax increases directly reduce the affordability of tobacco products and thus, effectively reduce tobacco use.

 The figure above shows the challenging complexity of a tiered system.
 The increases on machine-made cigarettes vary from 22.1% to 32.4%, with the highest increases applied to white cigarettes.
 Increases on hand-rolled kreteks vary between 10.0% and 16.4%.
 These increases are far lower than the tax increases on machine-made kreteks and white cigarettes.
 (Kreteks, also known as clove cigarettes native to Indonesia are primarily composed of tobacco and cloves along with other additives.)